Competitive Bid Reports - C2 A

 SUPPORTING SURVEY DATA

-For the reasons stated herein, I recommend that the Mayor and City Commission approve the Resolution authorizing the Administration to enter into negotiations with Wannemacher Jensen Architects, Inc., as the top-ranked proposer; further, if the Administration is not successful in negotiating an agreement with Wannemacher Jensen Architects, Inc., authorizing the Administration to enter into negotiations with Arquitectonica International Corporation, as the second-ranked proposer; further, if the Administration is not successful in negotiating an agreement with Arquitectonica International Corporation, authorizing the Administration to enter into negotiations with Zyschovich, LLC, as the third-ranked proposer; and further authorizing the City Manager and City Clerk to execute an agreement upon conclusion of successful negotiations by the Administration.
+For the reasons stated herein, the Administration recommend that the Mayor and City Commission approve the Resolution accepting the City Manager’s recommendation, pursuant to RFQ 2023-008-WG, for financial advisory services, authorizing the Administration to enter into negotiations with PFM Financial Advisors LLC, as the top-ranked proposer, and, if unsuccessful, enter into negotiations with Public Resources Advisory Group, as the second-ranked proposer, and, if unsuccessful, enter into negotiations with First Tryon Advisors, LLC, as the third-ranked proposer.
+The Resolution also authorizes the City Manager and City Clerk to execute the agreement upon the conclusion of successful negotiations.

 |Is this a "Residents Right to Know" item, pursuant to City Code Section 2-14?